Tips for Writing a Web Design RFP

 Information architecture and your website sitemap matter a lot when it comes to polishing the user experience.
 Hence, take your time to organize all the content, provide the number and order of pages you want to include on the site menu, and think about your site navigation schema in general.

-The sitemap information mentioned in your web design RFP will help potential vendors to understand your site hierarchy and determine the number of custom pages to design for your website.
+The sitemap information mentioned in your web design RFP will help potential vendors understand your site hierarchy and determine the number of custom pages to design for your website.

 6. Reckon your project timeline